cristianoliveira/awesome4girls/README.md

 ### Java
   - [JDuchess](http://www.jduchess.org/)

     Duchess is a global organization for women in Java technology, currently with members in over 60 countries.
-Duchess provides a platform through which women who work with Java can connect with each other and get involved in the greater Java community.
+Duchess provides a platform through which women who work with Java, can connect with each other and get more involved in the Java community.

 ### Javascript
   - [Js-Girls](http://js-girls.org/)